ajbowen249/dungeon-delver-engine/readme.md

 ## Architecture

 The `E` in `DDE` stands for `Engine` because it is structured as a set of modules designed to present gameplay components to progress through campaigns designed for SRD 5.1 (though many features will be left unimplemented).
-The top-level entry points are under `src/entry_points`, and they include `src/dde.asm`.
-This means everything within `DDE` itself could end up located anywhere once assembled, depending on the campaign. `src/entry_points` also contains the unit tests entry point.
+This project's top-level entry points are under `src/apps`, and they include `src/engine/dde.asm`.
+This means everything within `DDE` itself could end up located anywhere once assembled, depending on the campaign.
+Currently, the two apps are the unit tests and a test campaign.
+This may expand to include a faster version of the hex loader in assembly, or a more-substantial example campaign.

+As mentioned, other projects that wish to use this engine should be able to simply include this project (submodule, etc.), then `#include "(dde root)/src/engine/dde.asm"` in their source, and compile their root file with `zasm` and the `--8080` flag.

 ### Syntax